supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

             loadTestRunDescription: 'load testing from ADO'
     ```

-1. below the inserted YAML snippet, add a new empty line by pressing ENTER/RETURN.
+1. Below the inserted YAML snippet, add a new empty line by pressing ENTER/RETURN.
-1. below this empty line, add a snippet for the Publish task, showing the results of the Azure Load testing task during the pipeline run:
+1. Below this empty line, add a snippet for the Publish task, showing the results of the Azure Load testing task during the pipeline run:

     ```yml
         - publish: $(System.DefaultWorkingDirectory)/loadTest